Ridireacht/PrimeNumbers/README.md

 # PrimeNumbers
 A project whose sole purpose is to improve my basics of C# knowledge.
-It is done via solving some simple task with technologies more and more advanced (thus naturally being an 'overkill', nonetheless helping my code skill and also being an original pet-project idea).
-The die was cast for calculating prime numbers within 2 given nums.
+It is done via solving some simple task with technologies more and more advanced (thus naturally being an 'overkill', nonetheless helping my code skill and also being an original project idea).
+The die was cast for calculating prime numbers within given range.
 And down below is the list of stages I've planned:

 - [X] Write a method to find all prime numbers within the range of 2 given numbers ***(done 11.04.2022)***
   - [X] Implement input of range ends